-In Part 6 we learned that, despite the teaching of Arminianism, God grants salvation to those whom He choses; and that His choice is not based upon any foreseen faith or works, but on His own sovereign will and gracious good pleasure.
+In Part 6 we learned that, despite the teaching of Arminianism, God grants salvation to those whom He chooses; and that His choice is not based upon any foreseen faith or works, but on His own sovereign will and gracious good pleasure.

-In this installment, we’ll consider the Arminian doctrine of Unlimited Atonement.
+In this installment we’ll consider the Arminian doctrine of Unlimited Atonement.
 According to this teaching, it was God’s intention to save every person without exception, even though the application of Christ’s death is made to believers only.
 Furthermore, Christ death did not actually save anyone; it just made salvation possible.

 The doctrine of Unlimited Atonement runs into various conceptual issues.
 The following are just a few:

 Problem One: Universalism or Failure